 Memorize Phrases, Not Just Words

 Since the main reason why you are doing this is to communicate with others, you’ll probably find it useful to start by memorizing whole phrases instead of separate words.
-We suggest that you start by memorizing different forms of greetings (“hello”, “good morning”, “good afternoon”), most common questions (“what’s your name”, “how are you”, “how can I help you”) and the answers to those questions.
+We suggest that you start by memorizing various forms of greetings (“hello”, “good morning”, “good afternoon”), most common questions (“what’s your name”, “how are you”, “how can I help you”) and the answers to those questions.

 Take Your Time